HinodeXRT/xrtpy/docs/contributing.rst

 *********************

 Thank you for your interest in contributing to XRTpy!
-We welcome contributions from the community to improve and expand the functionality of this package.
+We welcome contributions by the community to improve and expand the functionality of this package.

 There are several ways you can contribute to XRTpy: